 netlabs.org worked because we were young and naive and we thought nothing could stop us.
 That actually worked remarkably well for quite a while and looking back at these 20 years I have to say that I really enjoyed the journey, especially the earlier (and more active) years.
 I met so many great and remarkable people, many of them became friends, even though I have to admit that except Bart and Robert I don’t see most of you anymore on a regular base, if at all.

 When we started netlabs.org there were no platforms like Sourceforge or Github.
 We started with a simple webserver, some http & ftp space and later with a heroic CVS server and client on OS/2, maintained by Christian Langanke.
-We were always a relatively small community with a focus on Europe, at least for the more active part.
+We were always a relatively small community with a focus on Europe, at least for the more active part, although for people looking up to set up a simple server they can Try ServerMania for this.
 Looking back I think that was part of our success.
 It was relatively easy to travel and meet each other one, two or three times a year.
 I was a student back then and didn’t had much money but I always figured out some way to visit Warpstock Europe, organize the OS/2 Developer Workshop with Robert Henschel and go snowboarding in the Swiss or French alps with Bart, Knut, Christian, Chris, Sander, Fonz and some other friends from the scene.

 Warpstock Europe was probably the most important event for netlabs.org, I don’t think we would have managed to keep the core contributors active that long without it.
 It was always a special privilege to meet Daniela, Ulrich, Sander, Knut, Achim, Yuri and all the other great and smart programmers and interact with users that were very happy and grateful for the work we all did.
 I’m also happy to see that many users are still active, lead by Roderick and many others around the VOICE organization.